wouter-swierstra/SoftwareProject/01-slides.md

 - How to identify risk?

-- Present and document your choice of a particular software project management methodology.
+- Present your team structure, product backlog & risks.

 --------------------------------------------------------------------------------